MinghuiChen43/awesome-deep-phenomena/README.md

 - What makes for good views for contrastive learning? [[paper]](https://arxiv.org/abs/2005.10243) [[code]](https://github.com/HobbitLong/PyContrast)
   - Yonglong Tian, Chen Sun, Ben Poole, Dilip Krishnan, Cordelia Schmid, Phillip Isola.
   - Digest:  In this paper, we use empirical analysis to better understand the importance of view selection, and argue that we should reduce the mutual information (MI) between views while keeping task-relevant information intact.

+- Understanding Contrastive Representation Learning through Alignment and Uniformity on the Hypersphere. [[paper]](https://arxiv.org/abs/2005.10242) [[code]](https://github.com/SsnL/align_uniform)
+  - Tongzhou Wang, Phillip Isola. *ICML 2020*
+  - Digest: In this work, we identify two key properties related to the contrastive loss: (1) alignment (closeness) of features from positive pairs, and (2) uniformity of the induced distribution of the (normalized) features on the hypersphere.
+We prove that, asymptotically, the contrastive loss optimizes these properties, and analyze their positive effects on downstream tasks.

+- Steering Self-Supervised Feature Learning Beyond Local Pixel Statistics. [[paper]](https://arxiv.org/abs/2004.02331) [[code]](https://sjenni.github.io/LCI/)
+  - Simon Jenni, Hailin Jin, Paolo Favaro. *CVPR 2020*
+  - Digest:  We introduce a novel image transformation that we call limited context inpainting (LCI).
+This transformation inpaints an image patch conditioned only on a small rectangular pixel boundary (the limited context).
+Because of the limited boundary information, the inpainter can learn to match local pixel statistics, but is unlikely to match the global statistics of the image.

+- How Useful is Self-Supervised Pretraining for Visual Tasks? [[paper]](https://arxiv.org/abs/2003.14323) [[code]](https://github.com/princeton-vl/selfstudy)
+  - Alejandro Newell, Jia Deng. *CVPR 2020*
+  - Digest: We evaluate various self-supervised algorithms across a comprehensive array of synthetic datasets and downstream tasks.
+We prepare a suite of synthetic data that enables an endless supply of annotated images as well as full control over dataset difficulty.

 - Do CNNs Encode Data Augmentations? [[paper]](https://arxiv.org/abs/2003.08773)
   - Eddie Yan, Yanping Huang.